 His committee included Associate Professor Victoria Stodden (chair); Assistant Professor Peter Darch; Professor Bertram Ludäscher; and Michela Taufer, professor of electrical engineering and computer science at the University of Tennessee, Knoxville.

 From the abstract: In this study, I investigate how research communities are addressing concerns about the quality and rigor of computational research.
 I focus specifically on initiatives to expand the peer review and publication process to include new requirements for the assessment and dissemination of computational research artifacts.
 I report the results of a multiple-case analysis of two primary (American Journal of Political Science, ACM/IEEE Supercomputing) and five supplemental cases in political science, computer science, economics, mathematics, and statistics.
 Cases were developed through qualitative analysis based on interviews with key stakeholders (n= 17) including editors, reviewers, and verifiers; a sample of (n= 27) verified artifacts; and documentary evidence including policies, guidelines, and workflows.
 Based on the cases, I identify key factors that influence the operationalization of policies and workflows; the elements that each community considers important to the assessment of computational transparency and reproducibility; as well as the tools and infrastructure that they leverage to aid in the creation, assessment and dissemination of reproducible research artifacts.
 I develop a framework to analyze the reproducibility initiatives and a conceptual model of reproducible research artifacts.
-I relate my findings to recommendations from the recent National Academies of Science, Engineering and Medicine (NASEM) report on Reproducibility and Replicability in Science and provide a set of normative guidelines for communities interested in pursuing similar initiatives with implications for journal and conference leadership; tool and infrastructure developers; and funding bodies.
+I relate my findings to recommendations from the recent National Academies of Sciences, Engineering and Medicine (NASEM) report on Reproducibility and Replicability in Science and provide a set of normative guidelines for communities interested in pursuing similar initiatives with implications for journal and conference leadership; tool and infrastructure developers; and funding bodies.
 I conclude that, while promising, further efforts should be made to increase our understanding of the effect of initiative policies and technological advancements on research quality.